Excise tax in the United States

 Excise tax in the United States is an indirect tax on listed items.
-Excise taxes can be and are made by federal, state and local governments and are not uniform throughout the United States.
+Excise taxes can be and are made by federal, state, and local governments and are not uniform throughout the United States.
 Certain goods, such as gasoline, diesel fuel, alcohol, and tobacco products, are taxed by multiple governments simultaneously.
-Some excise taxes are collected from the producer or retailer and not paid directly by the consumer, and as such often remain "hidden" in the price of a product or service, rather than being listed separately.
+Some excise taxes are collected from the producer or retailer and not paid directly by the consumer, and as such, often remain "hidden" in the price of a product or service rather than being listed separately.

 Federal excise taxes and revenues

-Federal excise taxes raised $86.8 billion in fiscal year 2020, or 2.5% of total federal tax revenue.
+Federal excise taxes raised $86.8 billion in fiscal year 2020 or 2.5% of total federal tax revenue.

 Fuel

 Federal excise taxes have been stable at 18.4¢ per gallon for gasoline and 24.4¢ per gallon for diesel fuel since 1993.
 This raised $37.4 billion in fiscal year 2015.
 These fuel taxes raised 90% of the Highway Trust Fund.
 The average of state taxes on fuel was 31.02¢ per gallon for gasoline and 32.66¢ per gallon for diesel fuel in 2021.
 However, most states exempt gasoline from general sales taxes.
-The total of state and federal taxes is quite low compared to other industrialized countries, already without consideration of the sales tax rebate.
+The total state and federal taxes are relatively low compared to other industrialized countries, already without consideration of the sales tax rebate.

 Airport & airway trust fund

 Excise taxes dedicated to the Airport and Airway Trust Fund raised $9.0 billion in fiscal year 2020, down from $16.0 billion in fiscal year 2019.
-90% of the excise tax revenue comes from taxing passenger air fares and the remaining 10% comes from air cargo and aviation fuel taxes.
+90% of the excise tax revenue comes from taxing passenger air fares, and the remaining 10% comes from air cargo and aviation fuel taxes.

 Affordable Care Act excise taxes

-Excise taxes for the Affordable Care Act raised $16.3 billion in fiscal year 2015. $11.3 billion was an excise tax placed directly on health insurers based on their market share.
-The ACA was going to impose a 40% "Cadillac tax" on expensive employer sponsored health insurance but that was postponed until 2018, and later further postponed and eventually repealed before its rollout on December 20, 2019.
+Excise taxes for the Affordable Care Act (ACA) raised $16.3 billion in fiscal year 2015. $11.3 billion was an excise tax placed directly on health insurers based on their market share.
+The ACA was going to impose a 40% "Cadillac tax" on expensive Employer-sponsored health insurance, but that was postponed until 2018, and later further postponed and eventually repealed before its rollout on December 20, 2019.
 Annual excise taxes totaling $3 billion were levied on importers and manufacturers of prescription drugs.
 An excise tax of 2.32% on medical devices and a 10% excise tax on indoor tanning services are applied as well.
 The same budget bill that repealed the Cadillac tax also repealed the medical device tax for all sales occurring after December 31.

 Tobacco

 Excise taxes on tobacco raised $12.4 billion in fiscal year 2020.
 The tax equals $1.01 per pack of 20 of cigarettes.
-Federal excise tax revenue from tobacco products peaked in fiscal year 2010 at $17.2 billion, after the increase in tobacco product tax rates in the Children's Health Insurance Program Reauthorization Act of 2009.
+Federal excise tax revenue from tobacco products peaked in fiscal year 2010 at $17.2 billion after the increase in tobacco product tax rates in the Children's Health Insurance Program Reauthorization Act of 2009.
 This tax increase, which took effect in April 2009, was the most recent time federal tobacco tax rates were changed.
 The federal tobacco product excise tax does not apply to certain products, including electronic cigarettes.